The Price Is Right: Winnings records

 Terry Kniess holds the record for the closest bid on a showcase without going over, guessing the exact price of the showcase he was given.
 Kniess, an avid viewer of the show, recorded and watched every episode for four months prior to when he and his wife had tickets to attend in September 2008.
 Kniess learned that many prizes were repeatedly used (always at the same price) and began taking notes.
 Kniess was selected as a contestant on September 22, 2008, lost his pricing game (the only contestant to do so that episode), made it to the final showcase and guessed the exact amount of $23,743 for his showcase.
-Many show staffers, including Carey, were worried that the show was rigged and that Kniess was cheating.
+Many show staffers, including Carey, were worried that the show was rigged and Kniess was cheating.
 Kniess later explained that he had seen all three items of the showcase before and knew the general prices in the thousands.
-The 743 he used because it was his PIN, based on his wedding date and his wife's birth month.
+The 743 he used because it was his PIN, based on his wedding date and wife's birth month.
 Kniess' winnings from the show totalled $56,437.

 Carey attributed his subdued reaction to the perfect bid by saying, "Everybody thought someone had cheated.
 We'd just fired Roger Dobkowitz, and all the fan groups were upset about it.
 I remember asking, 'Are we ever going to air this?'
 And nobody could see how we could.
 So I thought the show was never going to air.
 I thought somebody had cheated us, and I thought the whole show was over.
 I thought they were going to shut us down, and I thought I was going to be out of a job."
-Kniess later defended his actions, claiming that he never cheated, and in the end, was awarded his prizes.
-(His feat can be comparable to the actions of Michael Larson, who appeared on the 1980s CBS game show Press Your Luck, and won $110,237 by memorizing the board sequence).
+Kniess later defended his actions, claiming that he never cheated, and in the end, was awarded his prizes. (his feat can be comparable to the actions of Michael Larson, who appeared on the 1980s CBS game show Press Your Luck, and won $110,237 by memorizing the board sequence).

-Two are tied for second with the next closest bid, $1, and it happened in 1980 & 2024.
+Two are tied for second with the next closest bid, $1, which happened in 1980 and 2024.